huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_domain.md

 * `server` - (Required, List, ForceNew) The server configuration list of the domain.
 A maximum of 80 can be configured.
   The object structure is documented below.

+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project ID of WAF dedicated domain.
+  Changing this parameter will create a new resource.

 * `certificate_id` - (Optional, String) Specifies the certificate ID.
 This parameter is mandatory when `client_protocol` is set to HTTPS.